-There’s only one Bob Solow, founding father of neoclassical Growth Theory.
+There’s only one Bob Solow, founding father of neoclassical growth theory.
 It’s a field almost all economists have worked in since 1945.
-He belonged to a small group of outstanding scientists considered to be the greatest of their time, who shaped the profession unlike anybody else.
-For half a century, Solow was a professor at MIT, always leaving his office door open to encourage young people to talk to him.
-His work is extraordinary, as is his one-in-a-million attitude, being gracious, mild and eloquent as ever at the age of 92.
+He belonged to a small group of outstanding scientists considered to be the greatest of their time, who shaped the profession unlike any other group.
+For half a century, Solow was a professor at MIT, always leaving his office door open, encouraging young people to talk to him.
+His work is extraordinary, as is his one-in-a-million attitude, being gracious, warm and eloquent as ever at the age of 92.

 At a glance

 Prize-winning work: Contributions to the theory of long-term macroeconomic growth

 Eureka moment: Wrote down the final thought he needed for his growth model while lying on the waiting room floor of a pediatrician

 An immigration officer’s work: The family name was changed from Soloveychik, meaning 'little nightingale' to Solow, which means nothing at all